udhayamoorthy-maker/Module1/README.md

+# PYTHON PROGRAMMMINDG MODULE 1
-#NAME : udhayamoorthy A
+# NAME : udhayamoorthy A
-#REGISTER NUMBER : 25004153
+# REGISTER NUMBER : 25004153
-#DATE:19-12-25
+# DATE:19-12-25
-#Ex 01: Conditional Statements in Python: Even or Odd Checker
+# Ex 01: Conditional Statements in Python: Even or Odd Checker
 ## 🎯 Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.